hamlet-io/docs/blog/2021-01-13-template-deploys.md

 During the development of this reporting process one of the developers in the team created a CloudFormation template which deployed the data catalog.
 As someone looking after Cloud Deployments for the team this was great, I could see what they had already discovered, review the template and see what is required to get this going in production.

 Working in hamlet we like to make a library of reusable components which capture the gotchas, recommendations and workarounds required to deploy a set of resources.
-So let's have a look at [template](https://github.com/hamlet-io/docs-support/blob/v1.0.0/glue_cfn/glue.yml) and see what would be required to make this into a component.
+So let's have a look at the [template](https://github.com/hamlet-io/docs-support/blob/v1.0.0/glue_cfn/glue.yml) and see what would be required to make this into a component.

 Looking through the template, the `AWS::Glue::Table` the table is the core piece of functionality with most of the other resources providing support to this table